Faedo fabulous again, Florida beats TCU to go to CWS finals - News 12 Now

 AP Photo/Nati Harnik

+The Detroit Tigers’ first-round draft pick pitched three-hit ball for 7 1/3 shutout innings to lead the Gators to a 3-0 win Saturday night, setting up an all-Southeastern Conference best-of-three finals against LSU beginning Monday.

-No. 3 national seed Florida (50-19) will play Southeastern Conference rival LSU in the best-of-three finals beginning Monday night.
-Fourth-seeded LSU (52-18) advanced with a 6-1 win over No. 1 Oregon State on Saturday.
+No. 3 national seed Florida (50-19) is in the finals for the first time since 2011 and looking for its first championship in baseball.
+Fourth-seeded LSU, which shared the SEC regular-season title with the Gators, advanced with a 6-1 win over No. 1 Oregon State on Saturday.

 TCU (50-18) had beaten the Gators 9-2 on Friday to force the winner-take-all bracket final and the teams’ third meeting in a week.